Tasmania's diverse and ancient landscape offers fantastic outdoor experiences just a short distance from our major cities and towns

 RiverFly 1864 is the only business licensed to offer guided fly fishing in the remote Walls of Jerusalem National Park.
 Their guided trips range from one to three days, with accommodation in their private wilderness huts.

-VISIT WEBSITESalmon Ponds Heritage Hatchery and Gardens
+Visit websiteSalmon Ponds Heritage Hatchery and Gardens

 PLENTY